databendlabs/openraft/guide/src/threading.md

 - Replication to RaftCore:

-    - Replication task send the already replicated log id to RaftCore through another per-replication channel.
+    - Replication task sends the already replicated log id to RaftCore through another per-replication channel.

-    - Replication task send a `NeedSnapshot` request through the same channel to ask RaftCore to build a snapshot if there is no log a follower/learner needs.
+    - Replication task sends a `NeedSnapshot` request through the same channel to ask RaftCore to build a snapshot if there is no log a follower/learner needs.

 - Build-snapshot to RaftCore: RaftCore spawn a separate task to build a snapshot asynchronously.
-When finished, the spawned task send to RaftCore a message including the snapshot info.
+When finished, the spawned task sends to RaftCore a message including the snapshot info.